arnoldt100/anansi/documentation/source/how_to_build_anansi.rst

 CMake
 -----

-Anansi uses CMake as its' build tool.
+Anansi uses CMake as its build tool.
 A version greater than 3.16 is required.
 Most Linux distros provide CMake, or it can be installed via a package manager.
 One can also download CMake from *cmake.org* and build from source.